Singapore by MRT: The East-West Line, Tanjong Pagar to Pasir Ris

 View of St. Andrew’s Cathedral in Singapore, a white Gothic-style Anglican church with a tall spire, framed by leafy trees near City Hall MRT Station on a cloudy day

-…to the Victoria Theater and Concert Hall and Singapore Cricket Club (those are the older, shorter buildings in the foreground, with the skyscrapers of downtown just beyond):
+… to the Victoria Theatre and Concert Hall and Singapore Cricket Club (those are the older, shorter buildings in the foreground, with the skyscrapers of downtown just beyond):

 Skyline view of downtown Singapore with modern skyscrapers rising behind the historic Victoria Theatre and Concert Hall, taken from the Padang near City Hall MRT on the East West Line

-And you can, of course, walk from here to the Raffles Hotel!
+And you can also walk from the station to the famous Raffles Hotel.

-When the MRT was first being developed in the late 1980s, this was one of the very first stations to be opened — and like Raffles Place, it is both a Green-Red Line interchange and one of the busiest stops in the country.
+When the MRT was first being developed in the late 1980s, City was one of the very first stations to be opened — and like Raffles Place, it offers travelers a connection to the North-South Line.

 Bugis